mesosphere/dcos-kafka-service/docs/configure.md

 There are two phases in the update plans for Kafka: Mesos task reconciliation and update.
 Mesos task reconciliation is always executed without need for human interaction.

 Make the REST request below to view the current plan.
-See REST API Authentication part of the REST API Reference section for information on how this request must be authenticated.
+See the REST API Authentication part of the REST API Reference section for information on how this request must be authenticated.

     $ curl -H "Authorization: token=$AUTH_TOKEN" "$DCOS_URI/service/kafka/v1/plan"
     GET $DCOS_URI/service/kafka/v1/plan HTTP/1.1